 -4.
 Put what you need to "get through" in local currencies in case you get stuck (lost bus or whatever problem) in 3 places.
 Example : behind you shoes' soles (yes I'm serious, like a drug dealer), hidden in a pocket between in the top of your hat (cowboy hat perk ;) and just in a pocket.

 This is for everyday use (what's in your pocket like you would carry it normally) and the hidden $$$ are for problems that *doesn't require US dollars to solve*.
 US dollars = *last resort*.
 People who you think are amazing gentle - and they do - might decide to rob *on the spot* for US dollars.
 Seriously.
 We do NOT realize the value of our money.
 60 CAD $ can buy a shiny new motorboat in India (I know this from experience)...!!!
-Constantly remind you that US dollars = untraceable diamonds in certain countries.
-2 months ago
+Constantly remind you that US dollars = untraceable diamonds in certain countries. over 2 years ago

 As said above: bring both, especially more than one bank’s or credit’s cards for your money access.